Forecast issued at 5:10 am CST on Saturday 28 May 2016.

 A high pressure system over western coasts will move eastwards to be over eastern coasts on Sunday morning then continue to move eastwards as a trough moves over western coasts.
 This trough will move slowly eastwards during Monday and Tuesday.

-Forecast for Tuesday until midnight
+Forecast for Saturday until midnight

-- South to southwesterly around 1 metre.
+- South to southwesterly below 1 metre.

-- West to southwesterly below 1 metre.
+- West to southwesterly below 0.5 metres.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.

 - This forecast is also available via scheduled broadcasts on marine radio.

 The next routine forecast will be issued at 3:50 pm CST Saturday.